DnD 5e - The Sorcerer Handbook

 - Savage AttackerPHB: This is a bad feat.
 The largest damage die (d12), yields an average of 2 extra damage per turn.

-- Weapon MasterPHB: You get all of the weapon proficiencies that you need to function.
+- Weapon MasterPHB: Not for Sorcerers. weapon proficiencies that you need to function.

 Weapons are for lesser beings like Fighters.